Welcome to my blog where I will be chirruping like the eponymous Oriole about my life in the gorgeous city of Amsterdam and surroundings.

 After moving to Amsterdam, I started writing fiction.
 I wrote largely memoir-type stories and like many novice writers I stuck too rigidly to the facts.
 My main advice to aspiring fiction writers is by all means use real people and events for inspiration, but don’t keep things in because that’s what Uncle Ethelbert actually said or did.
 Real people often talk drivel and unfortunately that doesn’t make for good dialogue, or ultimately, a good story.

 In 2010 I adopted the pseudonym, Susan Carey.
 I’ve had short stories and non-fiction articles published and some of my work has been performed by Short Story Radio and Liars’ League.
 I was also shortlisted in Mslexia poetry and Fish Publishing competitions.
-My tale of teenage witches, ‘A Gibbous Moon’ is coming out in the ‘Twisted Tales’ anthology on 11th October 2014.
+Please have a look at my writing page for online publications and performances.